TKone7/vanpi/README.md

     bash vanpi-init.sh
 ```

-- The script will take about 10-15min to run through
+- The script will take about 10-20min to run through, depending on bandwith
-- Confirm if inputs are needed
+- Confirm if inputs are needed (none on bullseye, one on buster -> script works for both)
 - Sit back and relax

 Once done, the RPI will power up in Access Point Mode, connect to it and proceed from there
 (You can just turn off the Access Point because we already configured wifi during the flashing process)

-(Homebridge needs to be setup, you can do that when accessing RPI-IP:8581 or pekaway.local:8581 - set vanpi:pekawayfetzt and continue from there, config should already be there, not further tested due to lack of iPhones though)
+(Homebridge needs to be setup, you can do that when accessing RPI-IP:8581 or pekaway.local:8581 - set vanpi:pekawayfetzt and continue from there, config should already be there (or you can find it [here](https://git.pekaway.de/Vincent/vanpi/-/blob/main/pi4_bullseye/config.json)), not further tested